Northside Radio

 Northside Broadcasting Co-operative Limited (2NSB) - 99.3FM is Sydney's vibrant North Shore community radio station for lovers of great music and local content.
 Based in Chatswood, Sydney, Australia, the station operates on the FM 99.3 frequency and is referred to as Northside Radio FM99.3 on-air and for business purposes.

-Northside Radio FM99.3 transmits to Sydney's North Shore, covering the Willoughby, Lane Cove, North Sydney, Mosman and Ku-ring-gai Council areas.
+The station transmits to Sydney's North Shore, covering the Willoughby, Lane Cove, North Sydney, Mosman and Ku-ring-gai Council areas.

-You can now pick up Northside Radio FM99.3 globally on all good streaming platforms or via the website.

-The station is passionate about its community, covering views, news and matters of local interest, and regularly offers a wide variety of great prizes to its listeners and subscribers.

-In May 2023, Northside Radio FM99.3 celebrates its 40th anniversary since it first went on air.

 Programming

 Northside Radio FM99.3 plays a wide range of Aussie music and genres from soul, funk, jazz and blues to electronic, rock, pop and dance, as well as Latin and world music.

-Presenters are able to make their own music selections and bring their own experience and diverse perspectives to the programming.